Arkansas judge dismissed for disclosing details about Theron adoption

 "This court concludes that immediate removal is the just and proper sanction for the judge's conduct," the Supreme Court's order stated.

-Maggio was suspended from all duties in March but allowed to retain his title and continue receiving his $140,000 annual salary pending further review by the Arkansas Judicial Discipline Commission.
+Maggio was suspended from all duties in March but allowed to retain his title and continue receiving his $140,000 (86,081.52 pound) annual salary pending further review by the Arkansas Judicial Discipline Commission.

 But the Supreme Court on Thursday rejected the commission's recommendation that Maggio be allowed to remain on suspension and be paid until his elected term ends in January.